Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Mean-field stability: proof of Theorem

-As a finite-dimensional analogy, consider a $C^2$ function $f(x,y)$ on Euclidean space.
-If then these inequalities persist in a neighborhood of $(0,0)$ by continuity of the Hessian.
-The same mechanism applies here.
 Inspecting the quadratic form in \eqref{eq-165}, one sees that for fixed $\phi$ it depends continuously on $\mu$ and $\nu$ (equivalently, on the induced potentials $V_\nu$) in suitable topologies.
 The $W^{2,p}$-smallness assumption on the optimal transport maps in the statement is sufficient to control this dependence.
+Indeed, $W^{2,p}$-closeness of the transport maps implies $W^{1,p}$-closeness of the corresponding densities (Lemma~\ref{lemma:sobolev_stability}), which in turn yields $C^0$-closeness of densities by Morrey's embedding for $p>n$ (see Theorem~\ref{thm-morrey} or \cite{evans2010partial}). $C^0$-closeness of density $\nu$ to $\nu^*$ implies $C^2$-closeness of $V_{\nu}$ to $V_{\nu^*}$.
+Under these continuity properties, the coercive bounds in Lemma~\ref{lemma-convconc} persist with a loss of a small fraction of $\int |\nabla \phi|^2 d\mu$, provided the transport maps are sufficiently close to the identity. \end{proof} } \end{lemma}

-Indeed, $W^{2,p}$-closeness of the transport maps implies $W^{1,p}$-closeness of the corresponding densities (Lemma~\ref{lemma:sobolev_stability}), which in turn yields $C^0$-closeness of densities by Morrey’s embedding for $p>n$ (see Theorem~\ref{thm-morrey} or \cite{evans2010partial}). $C^0$-closeness of density $\nu$ to $\nu^*$ implies $C^2$-closeness of $V_{\nu}$ to $V_{\nu^*}$.
-Under these continuity properties, the coercive bounds in Lemma~\ref{lemma-convconc} persist with a loss of a small fraction of $\int |\nabla \phi|^2 d\mu$, provided the transport maps are sufficiently close to the identity. \end{proof} }
+Next, we explain how the local coercivity obtained above enters the dynamics.
+The guiding model example is the finite-dimensional strongly convex--concave GDA